zjs81/MeshCore/README.md

 ## 📞 Get Support

-Check out the GitHub Issues page to report bugs or request features.
+- Report bugs and request features on the [GitHub Issues](https://github.com/ripplebiz/MeshCore/issues) page.

-You will be able to find additional guides and components at [my site](https://buymeacoffee.com/ripplebiz), or [join Andy Kirby's Discord](https://discord.gg/GBxVx2JMAy) for discussions.
+- Find additional guides and components on [my site](https://buymeacoffee.com/ripplebiz).
+- Join [Andy Kirby's Discord](https://discord.gg/GBxVx2JMAy) to chat with the developers and get help from the community.

 ## RAK Wireless Board Support in PlatformIO